zzxwill/odps/intl.en-US/Best Practices/Demo: Modify incompatible SQL.md

 **Non-Boolean filter conditions are used.**

 MaxCompute prohibits the implicit conversion between the Boolean type and other data types.
 However, the earlier version of MaxCompute allows the use of Bigint type  filter conditions in some cases.
 MaxCompute 2.0 prohibits the use of Bigint type filter conditions.
 If your scripts have Bigint type filter conditions, modify them promptly.
-For example:
+Examples:

 Incorrect syntax: